Link Search Menu Expand Document

 Choose A Place on your Mac

 You can choose anywhere to store a docker-compose file.
-For example,
+For example, Go to terminal in MAC and then run below commands:

 Create docker-compose.yml